 Follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu.
 Ancient canals still bring water from the high mountains to the baths used by Inca priests.
 As visitors, you're welcomed to respectfully dip your hands in the cool water.
 After your tour of Machu Picchu, you'll return to Machu Picchu Pueblo (formerly called Aguas Calientes) for dinner.
 Your guide will give you some good recommendations for tonight!

-Start the day with your guide to explore the colonial section of Lima, the City of Kings.
+This morning you will fly to Lima where you will be met by your guide to explore the colonial section of Lima, the City of Kings.
 Visit Lima's principal attractions such as the colonial area's Plaza de Armas with the Government Plaza, the Cathedral of Santa Domingo, San Francisco Convent, and the Archbishop's Palace.
 A short distance away by car is the Museo Larco Herrera, a private museum situated in an 18th century mansion that was built on an archeological site.
 The most extensive private collection of pre-Columbian art in Peru is on display.
 See more than 45,000 ceramic pieces, making it one of the largest ceramic collections in the world, and enjoy a superb variety of fine weavings and textiles.

 With more time, extend your Peru tours to include Lake Titicaca, Arequipa, Colca Canyon, Nazca, Pisco, or the Amazon!

 We thought long and hard about including meals for the culinary tour but decided that we wanted to promote flexibility for our travelers to choose their restaurants and menu items.
-For that reason, most lunches and dinners are not included.
+For that reason, some lunches and most dinners are not included.
 The establishments listed in the itinerary are great recommendations, and the guide will help personalize your experience and discuss the various options based on your preferences so that you can have a taste of Peru!
 Learn more about Peruvian cuisine and recipes for dishes you can experience in Peru by clicking here to read this article.